12th March 2026

 Credit: Ben Clucas

 Their tasting menu takes you on a culinary journey through around 12 courses, so be sure to arrive hungry.
-Kick things off with noteworthy snacks like parmesan custard and a fantastic take on cheese on toast, then sink your teeth into freshly-baked sourdough with Vegemite butter – simple but so effective.
+Kick things off with noteworthy snacks like parmesan custard and a fantastic take on chicken liver parfait, then sink your teeth into freshly-baked sourdough with Vegemite butter – simple but so effective.

 Why we love it: The gorgeous interior of this stalwart amplifies the wonderful tastes.